-99% of Pike Place Market visitors walk right past one of my favorite free things to do at Pike Place Market- it’s the rooftop urban garden, hidden around a few corners, and just a few steps from Pike’s iconic entrance sign.
+The vast majority of Pike Place Market visitors walk right past one of my favorite free things to do at Pike Place Market: the rooftop urban oasis called The Secret Garden.

 It made the list of my Local’s Guide to Pike Place Market, but directions to find it require a post of their own, if you aren’t familiar with the market.